Lolit Solis

-Maria Lolita Arguelles "Lolit" Solis (May 20, 1947 – July 3, 2025) was a Filipino talk show host, entertainment news writer and talent manager.
+Maria Lolita Arguelles Solis (May 20, 1947 – July 3, 2025) was a Filipino talk show host, entertainment news writer, and talent manager.

 Early life and education

 Solis was born on May 20, 1947, in Manila, Philippines.
-She grew up in the squatters' area in Lardizabal, Sampaloc, near National University, where she attended one journalism seminar.
+She grew up in an informal settlement along Lardizabal Street, Sampaloc, near National University, where she attended one journalism seminar.

-Solis was a graduate of Mass Communication from the University of the Philippines Diliman.
-During that time, she was a classmate of Joey de Leon, who later became one of her cohosts in Startalk.
-She also studied political science in the same university but did not finish the degree.
+While some reports stated she studied Mass Communication or Political Science at University of the Philippines Diliman, an investigation by the Philippine Entertainment Portal (PEP) into the UP Office of the Registrar revealed no official record of a "Lolita Solis" ever being enrolled there.

 Career

 Solis first worked as a reporter covering the police beat in the 1970s before shifting to entertainment reporting for The Philippine Star.
 In the 1980s, she also began managing actors, including Gabby Concepcion, Tonton Gutierrez, Christopher de Leon, Lorna Tolentino, Rudy Fernandez, Bong Revilla and Paolo Contis.

 In 1995, Solis became the host of the long-running GMA Network entertainment talk show Startalk until its conclusion in 2015.
 She also wrote as a columnist for the tabloid Pilipino Star Ngayon and The Philippine Star.
 In 2009 to 2010, she was a judge for the fifth season of the reality talent competition StarStruck.

 Solis also appeared in several films such as Lost Command (1988) and My Kontrabida Girl (2012).
 She also appeared in television series such as Daboy en Da Girl and Lyra.